Back to Articles Main Page | NLP Plus Home Page

 Treatment

-However, except when the cause is chemical, with hypnotherapy it is possible to get someone to take control and responsibility of their lives by doing a regression to cause.
+Except when the cause is chemical, hypnotherapy can get someone to take control and responsibility of their lives by doing a regression to cause.

 It is interesting to note that, in the USA, States that have an unusually high diagnostic rates of personality disorders (ex: Texas, California) have laws regulating the use of clinical hypnotherapy.